Posted on April 7, 2023

 We can see what is not described in the report by Reddish: the suicide note and mural created by Paige Young about hatred towards Hugh Hefner.
 (This was what Melanie described to the Daily Mail Dec.
 2014.)

-Both witnesses in the report corroborate Melanie’s statement in 2014: Paige wanted to make a statement about these men who abused her.
-This is emphasized further in the A&E documentary Secrets of Playboy.
-Episode 8.
+Both witnesses, Melanie and DeWitt, in the 1974 report, corroborate what Melanie said in 2014: Paige wanted to make a statement about these men who abused her.

-Category: 1970s, LA Locations, PMOM, Popular Culture Tagged: .38 caliber gun, 1970sLA, 1974, A&E, Documentary Series, Gun death, Investigation, LAPD, LAPD1970s, Los Angeles History, Paige Young, Police ID, Police report, Secrets of Playboy, suicide, Suicide by gun, SWAT, Westwood, Witnesses
+Category: 1970s, LA Locations, PMOM, Popular Culture Tagged: #Playboycoverup, .38 caliber gun, 1970sLA, 1974, A&E, depression, Documentary Series, Gun death, Hugh Hefner, Investigation, Joni Mattis, LAPD, LAPD1970s, Los Angeles History, Paige Young, Police ID, Police report, Secrets of Playboy, suicide, Suicide by gun, SWAT, Westwood, Witnesses

 Posted on June 15, 2021